Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

 \item We have $T_+\phi=\lambda_+T$ and $T_-\phi^{-1}=\lambda_-T_-$ where $\lambda_+>1$ and $\lambda_->1$.

 \item Both, $T_+$ and $T_-$ are ``intrinsically non-simplicial'' $\R$-trees: Every $\FN$-orbit of points is dense in the tree.

 \end{enumerate} \end{prop}

 In~\cite{LL} it is also proved that convergence in (2) is locally uniform and hence uniform on compact subsets.
 For more information see \cite{KL6}.
-A description of $T_+$ in terms of train tracks is given below in section \ref{limit-tree}.
+More details about $T_+$ in terms of train tracks are given below in subsection \ref{limit-tree}.

+\begin{rem} It follows directly from Proposition \ref{prop:LL} that both, $T_+$ and $T_-$, are invariant under passing to iterates of $\phi$: